andreikitaitsev/SymINDy/README.md

     (x1)' = - -4.518 x0 - 0.372 x1 + 9.123*sin(x0**2)

 As we can see, the argument passed to sine is also non-linear.
 This makes it impossible for SINDy to reconstruct the system.
-But SymINDy can easyliy do it.
+But SymINDy can easily do it.
 Let's run the code `reconstruct_myspring.py` and see how it performs!

 Reconstructed equation: